matrixorigin/matrixorigin.io/docs/README.md

 The MatrixOne community on [GitHub](https://github.com/matrixorigin/matrixone) is dynamic, enthusiastic, and well-informed.
 Engage in discussions, express your viewpoints, propose features, and delve into the code.

-A similarly passionate community awaits you in the [MatrixOne Slack](https://matrixoneworkspace.slack.com/) channel.
+A similarly passionate community awaits you in the [MatrixOne Slack](https://matrixoneworkspace.slack.com/) and [MatrixOne](https://www.matrixorigin.cn/tutorials) channel.